Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    This document focuses mostly on the study of privacy risks for the end user (the one performing DNS requests).
 The risks of pervasive surveillance [@!RFC7258] are considered as well as risks coming from a more focused surveillance.
-In this document, the term end user comes from [@RFC8890].
+In this document, the term 'end user' is used as defined in [@RFC8890].

    This document does not attempt a comparison of specific privacy protections provided by individual networks or organizations, it makes only general